krzentner/language-world/data/gpt-3.5-turbo/goal_md/reach-3.md

-To reach the target location reliably, the robot should only perform the first step, which is to move the robot's gripper towards the target location until the gripper is near it.
-Since there are no objects to manipulate, the gripper can just move directly to the target location.
+To reach to the target location, the robot should perform the following steps:
+    Steps:  1.
+Move the robot's gripper to the target location Since we only need to reach to the target location without grabbing anything, we can simply move the robot's gripper to the target location without any specific alignment considerations.